Batara Goempar

 Batara Goempar (born 4 April 1985) is an Indonesian cinematographer.
 He has received seven Citra Award for Best Cinematography nominations, winning two for Before, Now & Then (2022) and Samsara (2024).
-For the former, he also received nominations at the Asian Film Awards and Asia Pacific Screen Awards.
+He also won the Asia Pacific Screen Award for the latter.

 Career

 Goempar started his career as a cinematographer in 2005 and graduated from Institut Kesenian Jakarta in 2009, majoring in Cinematography.
 In 2016, he was selected to participate at the Berlinale Talents.
 He has collaborated with various directors, including Kamila Andini, Garin Nugroho, Timo Tjahjanto, and Lucky Kuswandi.

 He is a member of Indonesian Cinematographers Society.

 Filmography

 Goempar was a cinematographer in all films unless otherwise noted.